Redistribution of income and wealth: How views on redistribution are formed

+Peter Singer argues there is an utilitarian moral obligation to help the poor.

 Inequality in developing countries

 The existence of high inequality within many developing countries, alongside persistent poverty, began to draw attention in the early 1970s.
 However, throughout the 1980s and into the 1990s, the dominant view among development economists was that inequality in poor countries was a less pressing issue compared to ensuring sufficient growth, which was believed to be the primary means of reducing poverty.
 The policy recommendation for developing countries was clear: it was not possible to simultaneously decrease poverty and inequality.
 This perspective was based on the belief that economic growth would eventually lead to a trickle-down effect, where the benefits of growth would eventually reach the poorest members of society.
 However, evidence began to emerge in the 1990s that challenged this notion and suggested that the link between economic growth and poverty reduction was not as strong as previously thought.
 This shift in thinking led to a reconsideration of the importance of addressing inequality in the pursuit of development.